aboovv1976/looping-tcpdump/README.md

-loop-tcp.sh starts the capture, keeping <size> amount of capture in a rotating fashion loop-tcp.sh runs the <cmd> continuously and look for <pattern> in the <cmd> output Once pattern is found, the capture is stopped and exits if pattern specified is 'None', <cmd> is run just once and stops the capture and exits.
+loop-tcp.sh starts the capture, keeping <size> amount of capture in a rotating fashion loop-tcp.sh runs the <cmd> continuously and look for <pattern> in the <cmd> output Once pattern is found, the capture is stopped and exits if no pattern is specified, <cmd> is run just once and stops the capture and exits.
 This will handy to time box a command

 General paractice is to run loop-tcp.sh using nohup and keep it in background.
 It will run until a pattern is discovered.
 Mandatory parameters are interface --interface <if> --dir <dir>